Yes, it's a very big word for something so small, but we work hard to ensure it doesn't end up in your tap water!

 We minimise the risk from Cryptosporidium by protecting our raw water sources from contamination by careful catchment management.
 Any Cryptosporidium oocysts which do make it into our raw water are removed by the treatment processes we use at our water treatment works.

-For more information, please take a look at our factsheet about Cryptosporidium (PDF 45 KB opens in a new window)
+For more information, please see our factsheet about Cryptosporidium (PDF 45 KB opens in a new window)

 If you are at all worried about the quality of your water, please call us on 0345 672 3723.
 Dial 18001 first if you have hearing or speech difficulties.